-- a.
-Building a high-performance organisation - Instil leadership accountability for culture transformation. - Continue to enhance the performance management engagement, processes and systems to align individual performance with that of the corporation. - Instil a client centric service and entrepreneurial mindset among IDC staff to drive innovation and excellence.
+- Instil leadership accountability for culture transformation. - Continue to enhance the performance management engagement, processes and systems to align individual performance with that of the corporation. - Instil a client centric service and entrepreneurial mindset among IDC staff to drive innovation and excellence.

-• Fostering a positive work environment through the implementation of Diversity, Equity and Inclusion (DEI) interventions.
+Fostering a positive work environment through the implementation of Diversity, Equity and Inclusion (DEI) interventions.